ipetrovich/gs_fxcodebase/README.md

-# gs_fxcodebase
+# Fxcodebase indicators and strategies
-Publip/free indicators and strategies developed for fxcodebase.com
+Public/free indicators and strategies developed for fxcodebase.com